dcousens/dhttp/README.md

 })
 ```

-Uses `body-parser` under the hood, use `parser` to pass relevant options through.
+Uses `body-parser` under the hood, use `parser` to pass relevant options through (which also results in getting `gzip` support for free)

 ## LICENSE [MIT](LICENSE)